What Is Contributory Negligence in Charlotte Truck Cases?

 Countering Insurance Tactics

 Insurance companies representing trucking firms often attempt to minimize or deny claims by shifting blame to the injured driver.
-They may offer a quick, low settlement before you fully understand the extent of your injuries.
+They may offer a quick, low settlement before you fully understand the extent of your injuries or the full scope of truck accident damages you have suffered.
 Accepting such an offer could forfeit your right to pursue additional compensation for medical costs, lost income, pain and suffering, and other damages.
-Having a truck accident attorney review any settlement proposal can make a meaningful difference in your case outcome.
+Having a truck accident compensation lawyer review any settlement proposal can make a meaningful difference in your case outcome and help ensure trucking companies cannot deny claims based on manufactured fault allegations.

 Exceptions That May Preserve Your Right to Recover